 The AWS documentation should mention the packages that are required to install the Lustre Client.
 Often these two packages are needed: kmod-lustre-client and lustre-client.
 Care must be taken to match the package version to the Linux kernel version of the images.
 The packages must be installed to the images under /cm/images that are used by the director and by all compute nodes within that cluster extension.

-At the time of writing (May 2020), for a CentOS 7.7 system, with a 3.10 kernel, the instructions at https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html suggested the following steps:
+At the time of writing (November 2023), the instructions at https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html suggested the following steps: